-Let me go ahead and be completely honest – I love 4 channel amplifiers!
-As an installer and a car audio fanatic I’ve installed, tested, and tried many car amplifiers over the years and for my money a 4 channel amplifier has always given me the best bang for the buck.
-I love the flexibility they offer!
-But finding the best car amplifier with 4 channels can be tough!
-There are so many to choose from today.
+I love 4 channel amplifiers!
+As an installer and a car audio fanatic I’ve installed, tested, and tried many over the years.
+In my opinion 4 channel amps are some of the most flexible and the best value.
+However, finding the best 4 channel car amplifier can be tough!

-4 channel amps are as you may have already guessed extremely similar to 2 and 5 channel models.
+4 channel amps, as you may have already guessed, are extremely similar to 2 and 5 channel models.
 They do share a few differences however.
 They too use a single power supply to provide a higher output voltage, stepped-up from 12V, to drive the speakers with more power than is possible with only 12V like factory systems.

 Following this, they contain 4 independent audio amplifier sections which these days are normally designed in such a way that each channel pair can be bridged for additional power if desired.
 Some have features such as a bass boost control that may be used only for 2 of the 4.
 This varies from brand to brand and model to model, so it’s important to be sure before buying.

-A 4 channel amplifier is basically the same as a 2 channel amplifier and most can be bridged for more power.
+A 4 channel amplifier is basically the same as a 2 channel amplifier with 2 additional audio channels in a more compact design.
 It’s important to note that some, however, do have special features (such as a bass boost option) available only on 2 of the 4.
-This class A/B amplifier shows many transistors on the left hand side: 16 total, with 4 per channel used to drive speakers.
-Hence one reason why it’s longer in size.
+This 4 channel class A/B amp (show here) has quite a few transistors on the left-hand side to drive the outputs.
+That’s one reason it’s longer than a 2-channel amp alone.

 System flexibility and advantages